 LC has always honored Dr. Drake’s legacy--for example, by continually enhancing and evolving his initial model to meet the needs of an increasingly diverse population of students who are not served well by the inflexible orthodoxy of conventional education.

-This beautiful campus continues to grow.
-Witness the $10 million, 29,000-square-foot Nicole Goodner MacFarlane Science, Technology & Innovation Center, which opened in 2015 and houses our STEM programs and the Landmark College Institute for Research and Training (LCIRT).
-LCIRT conducts research and development in the field of LD alongside our faculty, staff, and students.
-The College recently received about $750,000 in funding from the National Science Foundation to support several LCIRT-led projects.
-We are currently creating an all-weather athletics field to support our excellent sports, recreation, and wellness programs.
+Our beautiful campus continues to grow.
+In 2017, the College will complete construction of a $2 million all-weather athletics field.
+The Nicole Goodner MacFarlane Science, Technology & Innovation Center opened in 2015 and houses our natural science and mathmatics & computer science programs as well as the Landmark College Institute for Research and Training (LCIRT).
+LCIRT conducts research and development in the field of LD in partnership with our faculty, staff, and students.

-LC is going online.
-We continue to develop expertise in online programming for students with LD, and for educators and professionals in the field of LD.
-Many of these efforts intersect with the research we are conducting to determine how the brain works for an individual who learns differently, and with the projects which will provide insight into best practices for the educator in a variety of disciplines.
+LC continues to go online.
+We are developing expertise in online and hybrid programming for students with LD, and for educators and professionals in the field of LD.
+In January 2017, the College signed an agreement with three area school supervisory unions to provide dual enrollment programming for high school students and summer STEM programs for middle school students who learn differently, as well as professional development for their teachers.
+Many of these efforts intersect with the research we are conducting to determine how the brain works for an individual who learns differently.

 Peter Eden, Ph.D.

 About the President